London derbies

-London Derbies are the various local football derbies between the teams in London, England.
+London derbies are the various local football derbies between the teams in London, England.
 It specifically refers to individual matches between the teams, but can also be used to describe the general ongoing rivalry between the clubs and fans.
 The first London Football League derby took place at Clapton Stadium on 11 November 1905, where Chelsea beat Clapton Orient 3–0 in a Second Division match.
-Chelsea also won the first top-flight London derby with a 2–1 victory over Woolwich Arsenal, in a First Division game at Stamford Bridge on 9 November 1907.
+Chelsea also won the first top-flight London derby with a 2–1 victory over Woolwich Arsenal (now Arsenal), in a First Division game at Stamford Bridge on 9 November 1907.
+The first FA Cup Final to be contested between two teams from London was the 1967 Final, where Tottenham Hotspur beat Chelsea 2–1.
 As of the 2021–22 season, there are thirteen clubs in the Premier League and Football League that play in the Greater London area.
 Arsenal against Tottenham Hotspur and Millwall against West Ham United are ranked as two of the most ferocious London derbies.

 Clubs in London

 Defunct English Football League clubs based in London include Thames and Wimbledon.